 Mr. Dennis leads Swiss Water with over 30 years of experience in the coffee industry.
 His background is in packaged goods marketing with Braun Canada and Kraft Foods Canada.
 Mr. Dennis led the \$300 million Kraft coffee portfolio in the late 1990s and was responsible for the sale of the Swiss Water Division to private equity interests in 2000.
-As President and CEO of Swiss Water, he has led the growth of the business through several major expansions, overseen the development of the brand in many jurisdictions, and championed the importance of chemical free decaffeination in the industry.
+As President and CEO of Swiss Water, he has led the growth of the business through a major transition of the operation into a newly constructed facility, overseen the development of the brand in many jurisdictions, and championed the importance of chemical free decaffeination in the industry.
 Mr. Dennis is highly involved in the specialty coffee industry and has served on several boards, including Grounds For Health, a charity dedicated to reducing cancer in women living in coffee-producing regions, the World Coffee Research Foundation, and the Canadian Coffee Association.
 Mr. Dennis earned a BA in Economics from the University of Western Ontario, and an MBA from the University of Toronto.